 1) Admitting the child/adult child has a serious mental illness might encourage other people (and they themselves) to think their parenting skills leave something to be desired

 2) The child/adult child should take full responsibility for their behaviour – blaming it on mental illness is an evasion of responsibility for their own actions (sadly, this attitude prevails despite the fact that mental illness involves chemical imbalances in the brain, and sometimes structural abnormalities as well).
-The adoption of such an attitude serves to add feelings of intense guilt to the victim’s already intoletable emotional experience, aggravating, sometimes very seriously indeed, his/her already acute psychological suffering.
+The adoption of such an attitude serves to add feelings of intense guilt to the victim’s already intolerable emotional experience, aggravating, sometimes very seriously indeed, his/her already acute psychological suffering.

-3) Parents may feel that if a child/adult child is formally diagnosed with a serious mental illness (such as Borderline Personality Disorder or schizophrenia) it could ruin his /her life, perhaps preventing him/her from securing appropriate employment, being ostracised by friends and stigmitized by society.
+3) Parents may feel that if a child/adult child is formally diagnosed with a serious mental illness (such as Borderline Personality Disorder or schizophrenia) it could ruin his /her life, perhaps preventing him/her from securing appropriate employment, being ostracised by friends and stigmatized by society.

 4) Admitting the child/adult child is seriously ill puts moral pressure on the parents to invest a lot of time in helping and supporting him/her.

-Sadly, denying, minimizing or invalidating a family member’s entirely genuine claim to be ill will almost invariably make the illness worse, which is surely in no-one’s interest.
+Sadly, denying, minimizing, or invalidating a family member’s entirely genuine claim to be ill will almost invariably make the illness worse, which is surely in no one’s interest.

 David Hosier BSc Hons; MSc; PGDE(FAHE).